In Turkey's economic plan, investors see drive for votes, not discipline

-ISTANBUL (Reuters) - Turkey’s new economic program is short on reform and long on populist measures aimed at winning support for a new constitution, investors have decided, leading them to dump Turkish assets for a second straight day on Friday.
+ISTANBUL, Dec 11 (Reuters) - Investors dumped Turkish assets for the second straight day on Friday, spurning a new government economic programme they decried as short on reform and long on populist measures angled at winning support for a new constitution.

-Financial markets had been looking for Prime Minister Ahmet Davutoglu and his AK Party to deliver on promises to stick to fiscal discipline and outline plans to boost labor productivity and household savings.
+Financial markets had been looking for Prime Minister Ahmet Davutoglu and his AK Party to deliver on promises to stick to fiscal discipline and outline plans to boost labour productivity and household savings.

-Instead, Davutoglu rolled out an economic plan on Thursday more in line with populist, consumption-led policies favored by the AKP’s founder, President Tayyip Erdogan.
+Instead, Davutoglu rolled out an economic plan on Thursday more in line with populist, consumption-led policies favoured by AKP founder, President Tayyip Erdogan.

-Some critics see the measures - including higher pensions and subsidies for first-time job seekers - as aimed at raising popularity before a possible referendum on a new constitution that would increase Erdogan’s presidential powers.
+Some critics saw the measures - including higher pensions and subsidies for first-time job seekers - as aimed at raising popularity ahead of a possible referendum on a new constitution that would increase Erdogan’s presidential powers.

-“The program evokes a populist, referendum economic plan,” Ugur Gurses, a columnist at the newspaper Hurriyet, told Reuters.
+“The programme evokes a populist, referendum economic plan,” Ugur Gurses, a columnist at the Hurriyet newspaper told Reuters.

-While Davutoglu says economic reform will be top of his agenda, Erdogan has repeatedly declared his priority is a new constitution replacing a parliamentary with a presidential democracy - something critics fear would mark a drift to authoritarian government under the president.
+While Davutoglu says economic reforms will be top of his agenda, Erdogan has repeatedly declared his priority to be a new constitution replacing a parliamentary with a presidential democracy - something critics fear would mark a drift to authoritarian government under the president.

-Investors were unequivocal, sending the lira currency TRYTOM=D3 to its weakest in two months and the stock market .XU100 down about 5 percent in two days.
+Investors were unequivocal, sending the lira currency to its weakest since mid-October and the stock market down about 5 percent in two days.

 “The government’s action plan for 2016 is a real disappointment.
 I fear that we will face a budget disaster,” said Atilla Yesilada, an economist at Global Source Partners.